ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 onResult: ({ result, formEl, cancel }) => void
 ```

 When you want detailed control, `onResult` gives you the [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) in `result`.
-You can modify it, which will be used further down the event chain.
+You can modify it, changes will be applied further down the event chain.

 - `formEl` is the `HTMLFormElement` of the form.
 - `cancel()` is a function which will cancel the rest of the event chain and any form updates.